Part IX/9 of the Bankruptcy Act

 Who'll manage it?

-Most people appoint a registered trustee or a registered debt agreement administrator because despite what you may have heard, this type of proposal can be complex.
+This is because despite what you may have heard, this type of proposal can be complex.
 The process involves many steps and a high degree of experience and skill is needed in order to set it up and further administer it.

 What does it cost?